kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 ## SHOUTING AS A SERVICE

 Uppercase your input text, thanks to http://shoutcloud.io

+Shouting As A Service always returns JSON-formatted text representing _just one_ object with 2 properties.

 **Security warning:**  this service is not available over HTTPS.